A better world through math.

 3. Opportunity Cost of Future Sale

-We also need to consider the opportunity cost to sell our house in 20 years once the mortgage is paid off.
-The U.S. House Price Index shows that prices have risen at 3.4% per year on average since 1991, so we’ll use that to illustrate our calculations.
+We need to consider the opportunity cost to sell our house in 20 years once the mortgage is paid off.
+The U.S. House Price Index shows prices have risen at 3.4% per year on average since 1991.

-To calculate the expected future value based on your growth rate, add one to the rate, and raise this to a power equal to the number of years you’re looking at.
+To calculate expected future value based on your growth rate, add one to the rate and raise this to a power equal to the number of years you're looking at.

 future_value = (1 + annual_growth_rate) ^ years * current_value